sinabaghal/sinabaghal.github.io/_pages/deepsmoothing.md

 author_profile: true
 ---

-This project implements the methodologies presented in the paper *Deep Smoothing of the Implied Volatility Surface* by Ackerer et al (2020).
+This project ([Github link](https://github.com/sinabaghal/deepsmoothigIVS)) implements the methodologies presented in the paper *Deep Smoothing of the Implied Volatility Surface* by Ackerer et al (2020).
 The main idea is to use feedforward neural networks as a corrective tool to modify the prior models considered for volatility surfaces.
 By letting

 $$
 \begin{equation}